Ephemerish/Games/README.md

-# Games
+# Practice Games

-Yo, welcome

-These shall be my archive directory for the source code of my practice games

-you are welcome to try and run them all.
-The assests and dependencies are baked with it

-soo just fork and run, well as long as you are using Virtual Studio.

-Any how, thank you for peeking and hope you'll have a great day!
+Welcome to my archive directory for the source code of my practice games!
+Please note that these games are for my own practice and learning purposes, and are not necessarily the best or most polished games out there.
+However, you are welcome to try and run them all if you like.
+All assets and dependencies are included, so you should be able to simply fork and run the games using Visual Studio.

+## How to Run the Games

+1. Fork the repository to your local machine.
+2. Open the repository in Visual Studio.
+3. Build and run the project to launch the game.

+## Dependencies(already included in the sln)

+* SFML
+* SDL